Éric Lapointe (singer)

-Éric Lapointe (/fr/, /fr-CA/; born 28 September 1969) is a Francophone lead singer and guitarist for his eponymous band.
+Éric Lapointe (/fr-CA/; born 28 September 1969) is a Francophone lead singer and guitarist for his eponymous band.
 His band is characterized by a heavy metal style containing elements of punk, grunge, pop, and hard rock.
 Lapointe has released eight studio albums, three compilation albums, and two live albums.

 Biography

 Childhood

 Born in Montreal, Quebec, Canada, Lapointe is the eldest of three children; he has two brothers, Marc and Hugo.
 Their father, Serge, served in the military and his family often had to move, which saw them relocate thirteen times by the time Lapointe turned 16.
 At nine years old, when Lapointe asked for a plastic guitar from a Sears catalogue, he was instead given a real one by his father.
 By the age of ten, he was already composing his first song.

 Early career

 At the age of 18, Lapointe joined the Parti Québécois and was discovered by Yves-François Blanchet (former president of l'ADISQ; current leader of the Bloc Québécois) who went on to manage his early career.
 Lapointe started out by playing at local bars and CEGEPs.

 At the age of 20, Lapointe wrote his first hit single "N'importe quoi" ("Anything").
 Despite having little money, Lapointe organized a showcase at a popular bar called Club Soda for record industry scouts.
 A representative of Disques Gamma, Patrice Duchesne, was impressed by Lapointe's talent and offered him a record contract.
 His debut album Obsession was released in 1994.